Vedant-Mhatre/AWS-notes/README.md

 # AWS-SAA-C02-notes

-Personal notes created during preparing for exam
+This repo contains notes I created while preparing for exam

+I passed by exam using this notes, certificate: [Certificate Link](https://drive.google.com/file/d/1HMEsZKvLRw0NlBsfSMJhIfr7q3yiM5Sf/view)

+I will be continously updating and adding important points in this repository, star this repo to get notifications for the same.

 Most of the notes are from this awesome [course](https://acloud.guru/learn/aws-certified-solutions-architect-associate) by A Cloud Guru